neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 ### Prerequisites
 * We assume that you have `cli_wallet` running and connected to an exiting witness node.

-* We assume that you have set up a wallet in the CLI and imported a private key of an account with some BTS funds in it.
+* We assume that you have set up a wallet in the CLI and imported the private key of an account with some BTS funds in it.
 We will refer to this account as `your-base-account`.

 * We assume that you have already created and registered a multi-sig account with some BTS funds in it.
 We will refer to this account as `muliti-sig-account`.